hoganphysics/SLMTools/README.md

 ### Useful functions
 The following are some of the major useful functions provided by this package.
 * `otPhase`: Uses optimal transport to generate an SLM phase for transforming a given input beam into a target output beam.
 IMPORTANT NOTE: This function has largely been superceded by `otQuickPhase`.
-* `otQuickPhase`: A new version of `otPhase` which uses a custom algorithm that greatly improves speed and relaxes memory requirements.
-This function is slightly less stable that `otPhase`, but should probably be the go-to OT solver for most people most of the time.
+* `otPhase2`: A new version of `otPhase` which uses a custom algorithm that greatly improves speed and relaxes memory requirements.
+This function currently only works in 2 dimensions, but should probably be the go-to OT solver for most people most of the time.
 This function can easily handle arrays/lattices with many millions of points.
-You may need to fiddle with the regularization parameter epsilon a bit to get good results.
 * `gs`: Uses the Gerchberg-Saxton algorithm to generate an SLM phase for transforming a given input beam into a target output beam.
 * `mraf`: Uses the Mixed Region Amplitude Freedom (MRAF) algorithm to generate an SLM phase for transforming a given input beam into a target output beam.
 * `pdotBeamEstimate`: Uses optimal transport to estimate the input beam incident upon an SLM, given a set of diversity phase images and phase coefficients.